Corbyn Celebrates Strong Election Night With Worst High Five

 But not everything went Corbyn's way.

-Surrounded by cheering supporters in his home consistency of Islington North, Corbyn clasped the shoulders of shadow Foreign Secretary Emily Thornberry.
+Surrounded by cheering supporters in his home constituency of Islington North, Corbyn clasped the shoulders of shadow Foreign Secretary Emily Thornberry.
 The pair grinned and pointed at each other in a celebratory gesture, which Corbyn appeared to mistake as an invitation to high five.
 It wasn't.
 Instead of meeting Thornberry's hand, the Labour leader ended up slapping her chest.